Rautu Ka Raaz

 Rautu Ka Raaz is a 2024 Indian Hindi-language mystery film directed by Anand Surapur and produced by Zee Studios along with Umesh Kr Bansal, Anand Surapur and Chintu Srivastava.
 The film stars Nawazuddin Siddiqui, Narayani Shastri, Rajesh Kumar and Atul Tiwari in key roles.
 It was featured at the 54th IFFI.

 It was released over ZEE5 on 28 June 2024 to positive reviews.

 Synopsis

 Inspector Negi, a PTSD sufferer, must solve the high-profile inquiry into the unexplained death of a Sevadham School warden.
-This investigation leads him to the some unsettling truths.
+This investigation leads him to some unsettling truths.